Adhesive Application - Machines and Tools

 What carpenters recommend

-There are carpenters who recommend making your own clamps.
-It can make sense when you're talking about passionate carpenters who are used to making their own tools.
+Some carpenters recommend making your own clamps.
+It can make sense when you're talking about keen carpenters who are used to making their own tools.
 For others, the investment is so small that it's not worth the effort.

-I have asked several carpenters to tell me how one should start, what an amateur carpenter should buy when deciding to equip the workshop with clamps.
+I've asked several carpenters to tell me roughly how one should start, what an amateur carpenter should buy when he decides to equip his workshop with clamps.
 In summary the answer would be this:

 • 6 x 1.5 m F-type clamps